bobes81/Petwell/README.md

 ---

-##  Acknowledgements
+## ❤️ Acknowledgements
 Created by **Ivan Kimpl** with love and dedication to all living beings.
 PetWell is more than code — it’s a message of compassion, balance, and light.
 “Caring for pets means caring for life itself.” 🐾
 EOF

 git add README.md
-git commit -m "Add final README with all section texts and visual image links" git push origin main
+git commit -m "Add final README including Shop, Cart, Checkout, Blog sections with visuals" git push origin main git push heroku main --force